JetBrains/teamcity-documentation/topics/parallel-tests.md

 * The [Enforce Clean Checkout action](clean-checkout.md#Enforcing+Clean+Checkout) does not work for build configurations with parallel tests configured.
 * A subsequent start of a build with parallel tests won't reuse already existing builds of the generated build configurations even if there were no new VCS commits.
+* One of the batch builds spawned to run [TestNG](https://testng.org/doc/) tests from an [XML suite](https://testng.org/doc/documentation-main.html#testng-xml) runs all tests instead of a specified subset of tests.